-4.5.
-Managing Workflows From the User View UI
+4.4.
+Managing Workflows From the User Interface

-The User View UI is integrated with the embedded Activiti worfklow engine, enabling users to interact with workflows.
+The UI is integrated with the embedded Activiti worfklow engine, enabling users to interact with workflows.
 Available workflows are displayed under the Processes item on the Dashboard.
 In order for a workflow to be displayed here, the workflow definition file must be present in the openidm/workflow directory.

-A sample workflow integration with the User View UI is provided in openidm/samples/workflow, and documented in Section 17.5.2, "Sample Workflow - Provisioning User Accounts".
+A sample workflow integration with the user interface is provided in openidm/samples/workflow, and documented in Sample Workflow - Provisioning User Accounts.
 Follow the steps in that sample for an understanding of how the workflow integration works.